 “Can you explain again what happened?” the police constable said from the sidewalk flanking the cobbled street.
-Various residents were gawking out their windows or beyond the cordoned off neighborhood block immune to the rain splattering the ground.
+Various residents gawked from their windows or beyond the cordoned-off neighborhood block, immune to the rain splattering the ground.
 They were far more interested in the accident.

-“And that’s when the other coach hit him,” the police constable finished evenly.
+“And that’s when the other coach hit him,” the constable finished evenly.

 “Correct,” Mylon said.
 He avoided looking at the covered body atop the stretcher on the ground nearby.
 The rain soaked through the white sheet and accented the lifeless features of his former master.